 Soldotna's economy is solidly based in industries that have shown strong growth over the last decade and which are projected to continue to grow in the near future.
-The Healthcare & Social Assistance industries accounted for largest sector of employment for the City in 2012, with 24% of the total, with Retail making up another 23% and Arts, Entertainment, Recreation, Accommodation & Food Services making up 18%.
-The State projects that Healthcare & Social Services will be the highest growth sector in the number of jobs in the state between 2012 and 2022, providing a good opportunity for growing employment in the area.
-Soldotna's other top industries, including Retail Trade and Accommodation & Food Services, are also ranked in the top 10 for growth according to the State's projections (AK Dep't of Labor & Workforce Development).
+The Educational Services, and Healthcare & Social Assistance industries accounted for largest sector of employment for the City in 2017, with 28% of the total, with Retail making up another 13%, and Arts, Entertainment, Recreation, Accommodation & Food Services making up 12% (2013-2017 American Community Survey 5-Year Estimates).
+The State projects that Healthcare & Social Services will be the highest growth sector in the number of jobs in the state between 2016 and 2026, providing a good opportunity for growing employment in the area.
+The State projected Accommodation and Food

+Services as the second highest growth sector for the same period, which may also benefit Soldotna's tourism industry (AK Dep't of Labor & Workforce Development).